 The newly developed Itron VFD display tubes.
 One of the reasons for having a display with half-height zeros is that there is no leading-zero suppression.
 The half-height zeros then make the display more easily readable.

 The calculator opened.
 On the left are the display board and the calculating board, which both plug into a two-slot socket.

-With the display board unplugged showing the whole of the calculating board with the four Rockwell Large-Scale Integration (LSI) integrated circuits.
+Here the display board has been unplugged to reveal the whole of the calculating board with the four Rockwell Large-Scale Integration (LSI) integrated circuits.
 The clock-generator integrated circuit has a star-shaped heat-sink clipped on.